oahull0112/ESIFHPC4/HPL/README.md

 ## Benchmark test results to report and files to return

-The Make.myarch files or script, job submission scripts, stdout and stderr files from each run, an environment dump, and HPL.dat files shall be included in the File response.
+* The Make.myarch files or script, job submission scripts, stdout and stderr files from each run, an environment dump, and HPL.dat files shall be included in the File response.
+* The Text response should include high-level descriptions of build and run optimizations.